Gaymocoder/GCSDllImporter/README.md

 ## Using
 After successful build or installation the application will be placed in "GCSDllImporter/bin" directory
 1. Add path to "bin" folder into PATH environment variable;
-2. Run it from cmd as "importDll <path-to-your-app>";
+2. Run it from cmd as "GCS.DllImport <path-to-your-app>";
-3. Run your app, which path you've entered to "importDll"-command;
+3. Run your app, which path you've entered to "GCS.DllImport"-command;
 4. To make sure that all neccecary dll-s were detected, run every runable thing in your app;
 5. Close your app;
-6. In cmd, where you've entered "importDll"-command, will be printed the list of dll-files which were ever loaded by your app from it's start to it's exit.
+6. In cmd, where you've entered "GCS.DllImport"-command, will be printed the list of dll-files which were ever loaded by your app from it's start to it's exit.